meilisearch/integration-guides/guides/bors.md

-# Bors: our Merge Bot for PRs
+# Bors: a Merge Bot for PRs

 [Bors](https://github.com/bors-ng/bors-ng) is a tool that helps us manage pull requests (PR) merging.